 Most religious groups support donation as the highest gesture of humanitarianism.
 Some religions have passed resolutions or adopted positions that encourage people to seriously consider donation and plan accordingly.

-Does organ and tissue donation interfere with funeral arrangements?
+Does donation interfere with funeral arrangements?

 Donors are treated with great dignity and respect throughout the donation process.
 Skilled surgeons and medical professionals recover organs and tissue in a surgical procedure that does not interfere with customary funeral arrangements.
 Open-casket visitation, burial and cremation all can occur.